AOS573-2017/aos573-2017.github.io/_lectures/910-python-intro.md

 print type(x)
 ~~~

-It instead will return float.
+It instead will print float.
 ~~~ bash
 $ float
 ~~~

+## Functions

 Functions in Python should are created using a def function_name(function_variables): format.